Section Navigation

 Vision

-The Hooke Heritage Project vision is that by 2035, St Mary Magdalene Church will be a thriving and resilient local hub, uniting the entire community in celebration of the 400th anniversary of the birth of its polymath architect, Robert Hooke.
+By 2035, St Mary Magdalene Church will be a thriving and resilient local hub, uniting the entire community in celebration of the 400th anniversary of the birth of its polymath architect, Robert Hooke.

 -